-- Related courses (15 units): three courses (5 units each), one from each of the three fields of specialization listed in '1' above.
+- Related courses (15 units): three courses (5 units each) from the fields of specialization listed in '1' above.
 For approved courses, see the "Related Courses" tab in this section.

-- Elective courses (10-15 units): three elective courses (3-5 units each) in one of the three fields of specialization (see '1' above) from across the University's offerings, selected with guidance and approval from the faculty adviser.
+- Elective courses (10-15 units): three elective courses (3-5 units each) from across the University's offerings, selected with guidance and approval from the faculty adviser.

 - Language requirement: at least 3 units of course work on a second Latin American language.
-Students proficient in both Spanish and Portuguese must take either an advanced fourth-year language course in either Spanish or Portuguese or a first-year Quechua or Nahuatl; students proficient in only Spanish or only Portuguese must take a basic course a second Latin American spoken language in which they are not already proficient.
+Students proficient in both Spanish and Portuguese might take either an advanced fourth-year language course in either Spanish or Portuguese or a first-year indigenous language of Latin America (i.e. Quechua or Nahuatl); students proficient in only Spanish or only Portuguese must take a basic course a second Latin American spoken language in which they are not already proficient.
 Up to 6 units of foreign language coursework may be applied toward the M.A. degree.
 All foreign language coursework must be taken at the 100-level or higher.
 English as a Foreign Language (EFS) courses do not count towards the language requirement, nor towards the total amount of required units.

 - Seminar requirement: 3 units (1 per quarter) of LATINAM 200 Seminar on Contemporary Issues in Latin American Studies.

-- Thesis option: students may elect to write a master's thesis; they may register for LATINAM 398 Master's Thesis for up to 10 units of thesis research under the guidance of an Academic Council faculty member.
+- Final Research Paper or Thesis: students may elect to write a master's level research paper or a thesis; for the latter they may register for LATINAM 398 Master's Thesis for up to 10 units of thesis research under the guidance of an Academic Council faculty member.
 Thesis units may be counted toward the elective field unit requirements (requirement number 3, above).